 First impressions are undoubtedly the most important when it comes to your home.
 The front door can heavily influence guests’ perception of yours, given that it’s the first thing your guests see.

-If you want something that strays from the usual wrought iron gate and wooden door combi, here are seven unique front door designs from retro to Peranakan to draw inspiration from to truly transform the look of your home.
+If you want something that strays from the usual wrought iron gate and wooden door combi, here are eleven unique front door designs from retro to Peranakan to draw inspiration from to truly transform the look of your home.

 1. Industrial-style gates that resemble old-fashioned lifts